Nursing Studies

 About the course

-This course is delivered by a range of experts from within the University of Edinburgh and also external health and social care practitioners.
+The course will critically engage with contemporary issues, theories and concepts within the sphere of extreme health inequities, homelessness and inclusion health.
+For example, the impacts of global economic transformations on extreme health inequities, the diversity of people who find themselves homeless or displaced, including women, children and refugees, and the connection between socioeconomic inequities and health/mental health.
+This course is delivered by a range of experts from within and outwith the University of Edinburgh as well as external health and social care practitioners.
 Experts by Experience contribute their personal experiences of homelessness and health to the course.
-Students are expected to engage with their learning through group discussions, lectures, reading relevant scholarly literature and interaction with experts in the field of homelessness and health through taught sessions.
-Students will learn from each other through: 1) engagement with the 'study circles'; 2) through interactions with Experts by Experience, lecturers and experts in health care practice; and, 3) through answering questions in the presentations.
+Students are expected to engage with their learning through online and on-campus group discussions, lectures, reading relevant scholarly and practical literature, student-led study circles and interaction with experts in the field of homelessness and health inequities through taught sessions.
+Students will learn from each other through: 1) engagement with research and discussion tasks online and in person; 2) through interactions with Experts by Experience, lecturers and experts in health and social care practice; and, 3) guided research tasks leading to presentations.

 Learning outcomes